Little Walter's only number one hit

 Tragically, the '60s saw the harp genius slide steadily into an alcohol-hastened state of unreliability, his once-handsome face becoming a roadmap of scars.
 In 1964, he toured Great Britain with the Rolling Stones, who clearly had their priorities in order, but his once-prodigious skills were faltering badly.
 That sad fact was never more obvious than on 1967's disastrous summit meeting of Waters, Bo Diddley, and Walter for Chess as the Super Blues Band; there was nothing super whatsoever about Walter's lame remakes of "My Babe" and "You Don't Love Me."

 Walter's eternally vicious temper led to his violent undoing in 1968.
 He was involved in a street fight (apparently on the losing end, judging from the outcome) and died from the incident's after-effects at age 37.
-His influence remains inescapable to this day -- it's unlikely that a blues harpist exists on the face of this earth who doesn't worship Little Walter. ~ Bill Dahl
+His influence remains inescapable to this day -- it's unlikely that a blues harpist exists on the face of this earth who doesn't worship Little Walter.
+Undiagnosed brain injuries can be deadly and were in Little Walter's case.
+As most malpractice lawyers in Chicago know, mild brain injuries used to be difficult to diagnose, but today tests can be used to determine a course of treatment.~ Bill Dahl

 Additional Biographical Info: